GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 [Anthos Multi-Cloud](https://cloud.google.com/anthos/clusters/docs/multi-cloud)
 cluster.
-In this document, you learn how to host your own configurable Fluent Bit DaemonSet to send logs to [Cloud Logging](http://cloud.google.com/logging) instead of utilizing default workload logs.
+In this document, you learn how to host your own configurable Fluent Bit DaemonSet to send logs to [Cloud Logging](http://cloud.google.com/logging) instead of using default workload logs.

 Unlike default workload logs, Fluent Bit allows you to customize your logs.
-Fluent Bit can also be used with specific workloads and namespaces, as opposed to workload logs which can only be used with all applications running on a cluster.
+Fluent Bit can also be used with specific workloads and namespaces, as opposed to workload logs, which can only be used with all applications running on a cluster.

 This tutorial applies to Linux nodes only.